The Asylum Process

 • Humanitarian Protection: this is granted if the Home Office do not accept that the child meets the criteria of the Refugee Convention.
 It is granted if their individual circumstances mean that it is too dangerous to return them back to their country of origin.
 It is valid for five years following which they can apply for indefinite leave to remain.
 At the present time, very few young people are granted this type of leave to remain.

 • UASC Leave: this is granted for 30 months or until the young person is 17.5 years old, whichever is shorter.
-It is important to note that UASC leave is a refusal of asylum and is a weaker form of protection; this is coverered in the UASC Leave Coram factsheet download.
+It is important to note that UASC leave is a refusal of asylum and is a weaker form of protection; this is covered in the UASC Leave Coram factsheet download.

 • Discretionary Leave – granted where there are exceptional circumstances or compelling reasons, such as if the child is a victim of trafficking.